-The MED IV Family Medicine Clerkship is a clinical rotation tailored for MED 4 students with the goal to give students the opportunity to expand their clinical skills learnt earlier, developing further their clinical management abilities.
-The MED IV Family Medicine Clerkship is a 4-week rotation that exposes MED 4 students to the comprehensive and longitudinal care of patients with a special emphasis on care of individuals in the context of families and communities in an outpatient setting.
+The MED IV Family Medicine Clerkship is a clinical elective rotation tailored for MED 4 students with the goal to give students the opportunity to expand their clinical skills learnt earlier, developing further their clinical management abilities.
+This 4-week rotation exposes MED 4 students to the comprehensive and longitudinal care of patients with a special emphasis on care of individuals in the context of families and communities in an outpatient setting.